aleksati/dataset-sonification-with-web-audio/README.md

 4. In the web editor of your new sketch, open the sidebar to access your files.

-5. Via the small dropdown menu to the left, choose to "upload file" and drag and drop the "src --> browser" folder into the square.
+5. Via the small dropdown menu to the left in the web editor, choose to "upload file" and drag and drop the "browser" folder into the popup square.

-6. To make our enviornment a little cleaner, create folders for the "examples" and "data" files.
+6. To make the enviornment a little cleaner, create folders for the "examples" and "data" files.

 ### Local